Senator Bill Cassidy slams Biden, says people who ate steak are now eating hamburger - NewsBreak

 The president has tapped former New Orleans Mayor Mitch Landrieu to oversee the infrastructure plan.

-We reached out to the Louisiana Democratic Party for comment on the president’s first year in office, but we have yet to hear back from them.Copyright 2022 Nexstar Media Inc. All rights reserved.
+We reached out to the Louisiana Democratic Party for comment on the president’s first year in office.
+They point to out that there were 25,000 new businesses created, unemployment claims were down 90%, 30,000 jobs were added, child poverty has been reduced, and millions of people have been vaccinated.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0